fatiando/2023-kegs/extended-abstract/README.md

 challenging problems within geosciences and exploration.
 They offer the possibility to process large amount of data, generate visualizations for interpretation and ultimately to perform inversions to build models of the subsurface.
-All of which were key to improve the decision making process.
+All of which are key to improve decision making processes.

 Companies and researchers started developing their own software to perform these types of tasks.